How Does A Film Camera Work?

 In 1885, a man named George Eastman decided to start a new company by the name of Kodak, and he would later go on to change photography forever with the invention of roll film.
 The Kodak camera came preloaded with 100 exposures.
 These early cameras would need to be sent back to the factory to have their film developed.
 In 1900, Kodak unveiled its new box camera design which was smaller, lighter, and more affordable than its predecessors, opening the door for new photographers around the globe.

 Although very close to our current 35mm cameras, they were still much larger and continued to require the entire unit to be sent back to Kodak for development.
 Another inventor named Oskar Barnack took notice of this and developed the first 35mm camera.
 This camera gave photographers unprecedented mobility.
+To understand it more you need to learn about film camera parts as well.
 It also allowed for more photographers and quicker photo taking experiences, which led to an explosion of iconic photographs around the world.
 A half-century after Kodak released its box camera design another inventor develops the first SLR (single lens reflex) the camera.